Direct visualization of gate-tunable flat bands in twisted double bilayer graphene

-\emph{Summary.---} Recently, momentum-resolved studies have revealed flat miniband dispersions in twisted double bilayer graphene (TDBG), shedding light on many-body effects in gated 2D heterostructures under varying carrier densities and displacement fields~\cite{WilsonTG, Jiang2025}.
+\emph{Summary.---} Recently, momentum-resolved studies have revealed flat miniband dispersions in TDBG, shedding light on many-body effects in gated 2D heterostructures under varying carrier densities and displacement fields~\cite{WilsonTG, Jiang2025}.
 Despite these advances, important questions remain—particularly concerning the interplay between electron filling, displacement field, and the emergence of correlated states.
 In this work, we present a detailed momentum-resolved electronic structure of top BG, bottom BG and TDBG that consitute the overlapped region between top and bottom BG, as a function of applied back-gate voltage.
 By separately probing the top and bottom BG components, we establish the evolution of charge carrier density and displacement field at different gate voltages, which gives an estimate of the displacement field and charge carrier density in the TDBG region.
 At $V_G = 8~\rm{V}$, we observe the emergence of a flat band near the Fermi level in TDBG, formed by overlapping conduction (c1) and valence (v1) states.
 Further increasing the gate voltage to $V_G = 10~\rm{V}$ adds electrons and enhances the displacement field, which lifts the degeneracy and increases the band gap between the low-energy conduction and valence bands.
 In addition to the low-energy flat-band manifold, we also observe a flat remote valence band at higher binding energy whose appearance correlates with increased displacement field.
-These tunable flat bands highlight the complex band evolution in TDBG and provide a versatile platform to explore interaction-driven phenomena in engineered 2D systems.
+These tunable flat bands highlight the complex band evolution in TDBG and provide a versatile platform to explore interaction-driven phenomena and their interplay with non-trivial band topology, e.g., Chern bands in TDBG~\cite{Shen2020, PhysRevLett.133.246401, qc2g-qjg2, PhysRevB.99.235406, Perea-Causin2025} and other engineered 2D systems.
+Finally, we do not observe features resembling replica flat bands in TDBG at $V_G = 8~\rm{V}$ and $V_G = 10~\rm{V}$, in contrast to hBN-unaligned magic-angle TBG~\cite{Chen2024}, where such features are associated with strong electron-phonon coupling and were observed only in TBG samples exhibting superconductivity.
+The abscence of strong electron-phonon coupling in our TDBG combined with lack of clear signatures of superconductivity in transport measurements ~\cite{liu2020tunable, Cao2020}, hint towards a conventional phonon-induced mechanism for superconductivity in moir\'e graphene.
+Thus, our work motivates further investigation of the interplay of flat-band electrons and phonons to understand the origin of superconductivity in these remarkable materials.